 Food allergies in dogs are common.
 Most food allergies are caused by proteins.
-Protein rich foods such as soy, diary, peanuts, chicken, turkey and eggs are said to bring about an allergic reaction.
+Protein-rich foods such as soy, dairy, peanuts, chicken, turkey, and eggs are said to bring about an allergic reaction.
 The usual symptoms of a food allergy include:

 - Rashes and itching